-Funding for Running Start students is provided pursuant to RCW 28A.600.310 (as amended by Chapter 222, Laws of 1993).
-Rules governing the Running Start program are contained in chapter 392-169 WAC.
+Funding for Running Start students is provided as defined in RCW 28A.600.310 (as amended by Chapter 222, Laws of 1993).
+Rules governing the Running Start program are contained in chapter 392-169 WAC

 Form P-223RS by Office of Superintendent of Public Instruction is licensed under a Creative Commons Attribution-NoDerivatives 4.0 International License.